-- Increase research capacity, skills, and outputs within nursing, midwifery and allied health professions.
+- increase research capacity, skills, and outputs within nursing, midwifery and allied health professions

-- Strengthen the position of the patient as the focal point for care – putting the patient at the heart of the Clinical School’s activity.
+- strengthen the position of the patient as the focal point for care – putting the patient at the heart of the Clinical School’s activity.

 - the Alumni Clinical Research Grant Scheme

-- funded scholarships (supported by Royal Cornwall Hospital Trust Charitable Funds)
+- funded scholarships (supported by Charitable Funds)

-- doctoral candidates conducting clinical research
+- pre-doctoral, doctoral and post-doctoral colleagues conducting clinical research

 - master students undertaking Clinical School targeted dissertations